Baqend/guide/src/index.md

 DB.log.debug('The value %d is greater then %d', 10, 5, {val1: 10, val2: 5});
 ```

-**Note:** App logs can be inserted by everyone by default, to restrict log insertion you can change the insert permission
+<div class="note"><strong>Note:</strong> App logs can be inserted by everyone by default, to restrict log insertion you can change the insert permission
-of the AppLog class in the dashboard.
+of the AppLog class in the dashboard.</div>

 ## Access logs